 A student who fails to meet SAP standards may submit a written appeal to the Financial Aid Office within one month of being notified.
 An appeal may be submitted on the basis of circumstances beyond the student's control such as: injury, illness, the death of a family member, or other special circumstances with appropriate documentation.
-The appeal must explain why the student failed to make SAP and what has changed that will allow the student to make SAP.
-The appeal will be considered by the Financial Aid Office in consultation with the Academic Dean.
-If the appeal is granted, the student will be eligible to receive financial aid during the term for which the appeal was granted.
+The appeal must explain why the student failed to make SAP and what has changed that will allow the student to meet SAP minimum requirements.
+The appeal will be considered by an anonymous committee made up of campus administrators.
+If the appeal is granted, the student may be placed on an academic plan to establish criteria the student must meet to make SAP.
+The student will be eligible to receive financial aid during the term for which the appeal was granted.
 The financial aid office will review the student's progress at the end of the probationary term.